 Katie Smythe (CEO and Artistic Director, Ballet)

-Ms. Smythe began her training with Memphis Ballet under Michael and Judy Tevlin, traveling to the Royal Academy of Dance and the Banff Centre of Performing Art in the summers to train with teachers from around the world.
-She performed with the State of Tennessee Ballet company in Nashville at age 13, the only non-professional artist selected by Director Norbert Vesak, of the Metropolitan Opera Ballet.
-At the Banff School of Fine Arts, in addition to classical works, she performed Time Out of Mind by Brian MacDonald as a soloist and the youngest member of the Master Class.
-Her history as a young working dancer informs her teaching and approach to teaching the whole child.
+Katie began her training with Memphis Ballet under Michael and Judy Tevlin, traveling to the Royal Academy of Dance and the Banff Centre of Performing Art in the summers to train with teachers from around the world.
+She performed with the Tennessee Ballet company at age 13, the only non-professional artist selected for the ensemble.
+At the Banff School of Fine Arts she performed as a soloist and the youngest member of the Master Class.
+Katie’s history as a young working dancer deeply informs her approach to teaching dance and the whole child.

 After graduating from Memphis’s Central High School she joined the Minnesota Dance Theater at 17, where she performed roles in major classical and contemporary works.
 As a touring member of the MDT Young Audiences program, she danced Little Red Riding Hood from The Sleeping Beauty and the Peasant Pas de Deux from Giselle for tens of thousands of Minnesota children.

 Ms. Smythe broadened her work into acting, first with the Guthrie Theater in Minneapolis and then in New York, appearing in soap operas and commercials while dancing and training with Richard Thomas (U.S. Terpsichore).
 After moving to to Los Angeles, she served as Principal Ballet Instructor at the Santa Monica Dance Theater, and appeared in Bob Dylan's Tarantula, a performance piece that incorporated dance, theater and video.